 Duty holders are responsible for reporting certain HCR to the Offshore Safety Directive Regulator – OSDR – as Dangerous Occurences in accordance with Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013, SI 2013 No. 1471, – usually referred to as RIDDOR – and Events in accordance with EU Implementing Regulation No 1112/2014.

-HCRs are classified as major, significant or minor based on their potential to cause a major accident if ignited.
-More information on the HSE’s HCR severity definition and criteria can be found here.
+Duty holders of offshore installations supply the data contained on the HSE HCR system voluntarily and they are classified as major, significant or minor HCR based on their potential to cause a major accident if ignited.
+The HSE HCR database and more information can be found here

 Industry HCR Data

 In 2011 the industry decided on more HCR transparency by agreeing for Oil & Gas UK to publish quarterly attributable HCR data.